 Once you’ve spent some time thinking about how you want your home to function for your family, then the real fun can begin!
 Take a look through some of these amazing open concept floor plans to see if any of them inspire you to start building your own dream barndominium.

 This three-bedroom barndominium has a stellar master suite with a large walk-in closet, plus a separate dressing room for extra space.
 Just off the kitchen is a convenient pantry area and laundry room with plenty of additional shelving for all of your storage needs.
-Both the second and third bedroom also have walk-in closets, meaning everyone in the family will have room for their stuff.
+Both the second and third bedrooms also have walk-in closets, meaning everyone in the family will have room for their stuff.
 During the day, the living room will provide a great place to gather, while the breakfast bar provides a convenient spot for snack time or study time.

 Here’s another three-bedroom barndominium that is great for families.
 A dining room separates the kitchen and the living room, providing a designated gathering place for everyone while still maintaining an open and spacious quality.
 A home office is located just off the entryway.
 This can give a secluded spot for mom and dad to get their work done, but could also be used as a place for the kids to retreat to when they need to study.